 The following hernias may develop during pregnancy.

-1. Inguinal hernia: An inguinal hernia occurs in the groin region due to the protrusion of the intestine through the inguinal canal present in the lower abdominal wall (2).
+1. Inguinal hernia: An inguinaliXRelated to the groin. hernia occurs in the groin region due to the protrusion of the intestine through the inguinal canal present in the lower abdominal wall (2).
 Inguinal hernia is often the most common cause of groin swelling among pregnant women (3).

 2. Paraumbilical hernia: A paraumbilical hernia occurs in the tissues around the belly button.
 It often occurs due to the protrusion of an intestinal loop through a weak abdominal wall (4).